clojurebridge-minneapolis/surviving-clojure/Functional Programming.md

 ## Example

 This example is taken from Chapter 6 of "On Lisp" by Paul Graham.
 It implements the game of twenty questions.
-The computer tries to guess what you are thinking about in less than 20 questions.
+The computer tries to guess what you are thinking about in less than 20 yes/no questions.

+We represent the game in the computer as a network of questions.
+The branch nodes contaisn a question and pointers to other nodes depending on the answer the user gives.
+The leaf nodes just contain the guess.

 The example shows 3 different implementations: